reactjs/react.dev/src/content/reference/react-dom/hydrate.md

 </Sandpack>

-This only works one level deep, and is intended to be an escape hatch.
-Don’t overuse it.
-Unless it’s text content, React still won’t attempt to patch it up, so it may remain inconsistent until future updates.
+This approach works only for one level of depth and is meant to serve as a quick workaround ("escape hatch") for specific cases.
+When we say "one level deep," we refer to the ability to apply this method to a single layer of nested components or elements.
+For example, if you have a component that contains child components, this approach will only affect the immediate children of that component.

+Use it sparingly.
+For any non-text content, React will not try to automatically update or synchronize it.
+This means that if the child components rely on dynamic data or props, they may remain out of sync with the parent component until subsequent updates are made.
+This lack of automatic synchronization could lead to inconsistencies in the user interface until React processes the next rendering cycle.

 ---